-Our Research Current research projects The application of ‘Nanokicking’ in immune disorders Alopecia UK funds invested: £4500 Further Alopecia UK funds committed: £9000 (£6000 for Year 2 and £3000 for Year 3) When: December 2017 Project type: PhD Studentship Project Lead: Teontor Simakou Length of project: 3 years Research Institute: University of the West of Scotland (UWS) Condition of interest: Alopecia Areata Funds being used for: Year 1 time consumables cost including cell culture, nanokicking experiments and PCR as well as screening serum and faecal samples for autoimmune factors.
-Overall Aim of the Project: To treat alopecia areata using a non-chemical technology based on nanovibrations termed ‘Nanokicking’ Justification for research project: UWS propose that in the future stem cell therapies will be key for many regenerative therapies for many conditions, including those of the immune response.
-This project will study the application of nanoscale mechanical stimulation protocols ‘Nanokicking’ to manipulate the differentiation of cells that have immune function, thus impacting on the resolution of different immune conditions, such as autoimmune disorders, immunodeficiency and vaccine development.
-‘Nanokicking’ has already been successful in the targeted differentiation of Mesenchymal Stems Cells (MSCs) to bone with huge potential for bone regeneration and bone disorders and UWS have data to suggest its role in other tissue type development.
+Our Research Current research projects The application of ‘Nanokicking’ in immune disorders Alopecia UK funds invested: £10,500 Further Alopecia UK funds committed: £3000 for Year 3 When: December 2017 Project type: PhD Studentship Project Lead: Teontor Simakou Length of project: 3 years Research Institute: University of the West of Scotland (UWS) Condition of interest: Alopecia Areata Funds being used for: Consumables costs for cell culture, nanokicking experiments, PCR and screening of serum and faecal samples for autoimmune factors.
+Overall Aim of the Project: To treat alopecia areata using a non-chemical technology based on nanovibrations (Nanokicking) Justification for research project: UWS propose that in the future stem cell therapies will be key in developing regenerative therapies for many conditions, including those affecting the immune response.
+This project will study the application of nanoscale mechanical stimulation protocols, called ‘Nanokicking’ to manipulate the differentiation of cells that have immune function, thus impacting on the resolution of different immune conditions, such as autoimmune disorders, immunodeficiency and vaccine development.
+‘Nanokicking’ has already been successful in the targeted differentiation of Mesenchymal Stem Cells (MSCs) to bone and shows huge potential for bone regeneration and bone disorders.
+UWS have data to suggest it can play a role in other tissue type development.
 In addition to providing insight into the immunological mechanisms underpinning human disease, the technology has the potential to provide in vitro models which could be exploited commercially.
 Who is leading the project: The project is being run by research student, Teontor Simakou, who is working as part of an interdisciplinary team of enthusiastic scientists, experts in biology and physics.
 Teontor has a good knowledge of immunology, immunoassays and molecular biology.
 Teontor’s ambition is to learn how physics can boost biological applications and have a positive impact on global healthcare.